 - adopts the Rules of Procedure of the National Assembly,

-- adopts the state budget, the revised state budget, and the annual financial statement,
+- adopts the state budget, amendments to the state budget, the revised state budget, and the annual financial statement,

-In its electoral power, the National Assembly appoints and dismisses:
+In its electoral power, the National Assembly elects, appoints (and in some cases, dismisses):

 - the President of the Government and the ministers,